 The professional writing thesis should be at least 30 pages long.
 A 3-5-page prospectus should outline the general topic, approach, audience, and purpose.
 A bibliography of sources to be consulted should also be appended.
-(Sources may include websites, news sources, interviews, legal documents, professional guidelines, and other sources appropriate to the field in which the thesis is being written.)
+(Sources may include websites, news sources, trade publications, interviews, legal documents, professional guidelines, documented industry standards and practices, style guides, and other sources appropriate to the field in which the thesis is being written.)